Milan

 • Corso Venezia location, between Scala and Quadrilatero boutiques

-• Beefbar restaurant for aged meats and Mediterranean cuisine
+• Beefbar restaurant for dry-aged meats and Mediterranean cuisine

 • 73 rooms with solid oak parquet and bespoke Duxiana bedding